FLMNH-MGCL/DataMatrix-Reader/README.md

 $ cd DataMatrix-Reader/src
 $ python dm_reader.py (or use python3 dm_reader.py)
 ```

+Currently, we rely on executing the utility scripts built using libdmtx in from python.
+In the future, we would like to instead build the libdmtx library and create our own bindings.

 This program's intended use is for the FLMNH, and as such the file naming scheme is specific.
 If this were to be adapted to a different project the renaming would need to be refactored in order to suit the new needs.